jakublaba/g/README.md

 # How does it work?

-g stores your profiles in `~/.config/g-profiles/`.
-Data is serialized to binary for faster read/write speeds and to take up less storage.
-Files there are named the same as profiles.
+Switching profiles doesn't do anything fancy - it just finds the correct git config and sets `user.name`, `user.email` and `core.sshCommand` there.

+Your profiles are serialized to bytes and saved under `~/.config/g-profiles/`. \
-Ssh keys related to the profile are stored as `~/.ssh/id_<PROFILE_NAME>` and `~/.ssh/id_<PROFILE_NAME>.pub`.
+Ssh keys are stored in the standard location - `~/.ssh`. \
-Supported ssh key types are: dsa, rsa and ed25519.
-> Warning: File names matter, if you manually alter them, g won't be able to find them

-When switching profiles, g sets the following in git config:

-- `user.name` and `user.email` for git to recognize you
+When using `whoami` command, g infers your identity from `user.name` and `user.email` set in detected git config.
-- `core.sshCommand` for authorization
+In order to avoid scanning all profiles for that, g caches a small key-value store in `~/.config/g-profiles/.cache`.
+When you remove a profile, it's also wiped from this cache.